Fentanyl: 7 things you should know

 - Some fentanyl products are provided with a child-safety kit to help adults store them out of reach of children or pets.

-- If you are taking sublingual fentanyl (Abstral), remove tablets from the blister and place on the floor of the mouth directly under the tongue.
-Do not chew, suck, or swallow Abstral tablets.
+- If you are taking sublingual fentanyl, remove a tablet from the blister pack and place it on the floor of the mouth directly under the tongue.
+Do not chew, suck, or swallow sublingual tablets.
 Allow the tablet to completely dissolve in the sublingual cavity before eating or drinking anything.
-If you have a dry mouth, use water to moisten the tissues of the mouth BEFORE taking Abstral.
+If you have a dry mouth, use water to moisten the tissues of the mouth BEFORE taking a sublingual tablet.

 - Time to effect varies depending on formulation from 15-30 minutes (sublingual tablets), 46 minutes (buccal tablets), 1.5 hours (spray) to 3 hours (patch).
 Respiratory depressant effects can be seen from as early as 15-30 minutes after administration and persist for several hours.